LearningRegistry/LearningRegistry/docs/slicing/index.rst

 Again, any combination of the three parameters may be passed, so users may Slice for:

     date

     identity

     tags

     date AND identity

     date AND tags

-Future implementations will allow for multiple identities and for tags to be ANDed.
+Future implementations MAY allow for multiple identities and for tags to be ANDed.

 ~~~~~~~~~~~~~~~~~~~~~~